What documentation am I required to submit with my application?

 CEU Requirements Based on Your Certification Date

-If you are certified at any point during the five-year cycle, your CE requirements vary from the above table.
-Please refer to the following requirements for practitioners certified during the current cycle:
+If you are certified at any point during the current five-year cycle (January 1, 2020 – December 31, 2024,) your CE requirements are prorated and vary from the above table.
+Please refer to the chart below for the required number of CEUs due by 12/31/24:

 How do I submit my CEUs to BOC?